-What stands out about Pursoma — aside from their blends for things like Digital Detox, Apres Savasana (for yoga-lovers), the Just Breathe Ritual, and the immunity-boosting Hot Tub (beloved by our Editorial Director’s son) — is their meticulous attention to sourcing.
+What stands out about Pursoma — aside from their blends for things like Digital Detox, Apres Savasana (for yoga-lovers), the Breathe Ritual, and the immunity-boosting Hot Tub (beloved by our Editorial Director’s son) — is their meticulous attention to sourcing.
 “It took me four years to be able to source my own ingredients directly from farmers so that I could personally guarantee that the core healing ingredients were raw and natural,” she explains of her devotion to purity and potency in the quest for wellness.
-She ultimately opened her own manufacturing facility in order to assure their quality without any traces of doubt.
+She ultimately opened her own manufacturing facility to ensure their quality without any traces of doubt.

 One of the main distinctions she would like to make about Pursoma is that they use sea salts — and never Epsom salts.
-“Sea salts are so mineral-rich, while Epsom salts are not actually salt at all; Epsom is sodium chloride and liquid magnesium processed in a factory into crystallized flakes,” Vaughn explains. “[While] sea salt contains a whole family of minerals from the ocean, we add pure seabed magnesium for a nutrient-dense soak that remineralizes your body and does way more than just ease your muscles.”
+“Sea salts are so mineral-rich, while Epsom salts are not actually salt; Epsom is sodium chloride and liquid magnesium processed in a factory into crystallized flakes,” Vaughn explains. “[While] sea salt contains a whole family of minerals from the ocean, we add pure seabed magnesium for a nutrient-dense soak that remineralizes your body and does way more than just ease your muscles.”

 Regular Bathing vs. Detox Soaking

 To be clear, bathing as a self-care or self-love practice is more than just cleansing; it takes time to connect within where you intentionally make the intention of wellness — mental and physical —.
-But it is also important to distinguish between bathing as a nightly way to hit “pause” and detox soaking, which Vaughn recommends weekly or monthly.
+But it is also essential to distinguish between bathing as a nightly way to hit “pause” and detox soaking, which Vaughn recommends weekly or monthly.

-“The amount of vitamins and minerals found in seaweed is astounding,” she continues, noting that they nourish the body with a multitude of nutrients while also helping you retain their benefits.
+“The amount of vitamins and minerals found in seaweed is astounding,” she continues, noting that they nourish the body with many nutrients while also helping you retain their benefits.
 True self-care.
 “So, the sea salt, clay, and seaweed come together to create a detox experience that cleanses you inside-and-out.
 While you shed toxins through perspiration in the [hot] tub, our soaks re-mineralize and re-hydrate your body.”